 PRESIDENT BILL CLINTON is a master at using storytelling to explain complex issues and highlight our common humanity.
 To hear him tell it, this comes from growing up in a family where everyone had a story, but in order to tell one, you first needed to listen.
 In this new podcast, hear President Clinton share stories and ideas with some of the most fascinating people of our time as they make sense of the issues and events that continue to shape our interconnected world.

 The Clinton Foundation

 President Clinton was born on August 19, 1946, in Hope, Arkansas.
-He and his wife Secretary Hillary Rodham Clinton have one daughter, Chelsea, and live in Chappaqua, New York.
+He and his wife Secretary Hillary Rodham Clinton have one daughter, Chelsea; two grandchildren, and live in Chappaqua, New York.